devcontainers/images/README.md

 ### How can I contribute?

-If you want to create your own image or add functionality on top of the image definitions available in this repository, then see [How to write Dockerfiles](https://docs.docker.com/develop/develop-images/dockerfile_best-practices/) and [How to use dev container features](https://github.com/devcontainers/features).
-However, we won't add them to an offical repository as this repository is a limited set of selected images.
-Check out the [templates](https://github.com/devcontainers/templates) and [features](https://github.com/devcontainers/features) repos for more customizations and information on contributions.
+If you want to create your own image or add functionality on top of the images available in this repository, then see [How to write Dockerfiles](https://docs.docker.com/develop/develop-images/dockerfile_best-practices/) and [How to use dev container features](https://github.com/devcontainers/features).
+This repository contains a select set of images, and we encourage the community to host and share additional images, templates, and features rather than adding them here.
+You may learn more about this process in [the guidance](https://github.com/devcontainers/spec/pull/40) in our spec repo.
+You may also check out the [templates](https://github.com/devcontainers/templates) and [features](https://github.com/devcontainers/features) repos for additional customizations you may adopt or modify for your dev containers.

 ## Feedback